ZKW0001/Web-design-for-calculus-calculator/README.md

 # Web Calculator project
-The aim of this project is to create a website for numerical as well as calculus computations.
+The aim of this project is to create a website for numerical and calculus computations.
 For convenience, the server uses a locally deployed Express framework.
 However, it is also possible to make the website accessible on the public internet.
 This would require renting a cloud server as well as purchasing a domain.

 ## Web demo 1 - Interface
 ![](https://github.com/ZKW0001/WebCalculator_Project/blob/main/demo/options%26language.gif)